trymhaak/iskysikkerhet.github.io/_posts/2024-12-28-defender-for-servers-vs-cspm.md

   description: "Compare Microsoft Defender for Servers Plan 2 and CSPM.
 Learn overlaps, pricing insights, and strategies to save costs while securing cloud resources."
 ---

-## Defender for Servers Plan 2 vs. CSPM: Overlaps, Pricing, and Cost Savings

 Microsoft Defender for Servers Plan 2 and Defender CSPM (Cloud Security Posture Management) are key tools in cloud security.
 While they cater to different priorities—workload protection versus multicloud governance—they share overlapping features.
 For organizations looking to cut costs, understanding these overlaps is essential.

-### NB: Did You Know?
+## NB: Did You Know?

 Defender CSPM only incurs charges for subscriptions with billable resources (e.g., VMs, databases, or storage accounts).
 Deploying it in resource-free subscriptions allows you to access features like Defender for DevOps at no additional cost.

 ---

-### Key Comparison: Defender for Servers Plan 2 vs. CSPM
+## Key Comparison: Defender for Servers Plan 2 vs. CSPM

 | Feature                   | Defender for Servers Plan 2 | Defender CSPM                             |
 | ------------------------- | --------------------------- | ----------------------------------------- |